destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 **A person who successfully completed requirement for the given block:**

 - Knows other types of databases and common use-cases for them
-- Can build a reactable database solution
+- Can build a robust database solution that satisfies customer needs
 - Can use query optimization technics
 - Knows how to use complex operations keeping the high-level of data integrity
 - Understands different data models and their applications